 To build a fully autonomous and safe vehicle, Vehicle-to-Infrastructure testing interactions are crucial.
 An intelligent road infrastructure that enables the communication with surrounding vehicles, smart traffic lights, and signs are the necessary conditions for a successful development of vehicle autonomy.

 Vehicle-to-Anything interaction sums up all the existing and new use cases of intelligent communication between a vehicle and its surroundings.
 The crucial design capability of CAV will be software updates of communication solutions, in order to adapt to new standards and new protocols.
-One major step towards this goal is also 5G communication that will support multiple modes of communication (voice, MTC, IoT).
+One major step towards this goal is also our 5G test network, enabling multiple modes of communication (voice, MTC, IoT).